What is GitHub Copilot?

 provider-name/model-nameformat

-With Enterprise BYOK, usage is billed directly through your TrueFoundry account and does not count against GitHub Copilot’s built-in request quotas.
+With Enterprise BYOK, usage is billed directly through your TrueFoundry account and does not count against GitHub Copilot’s built-in premium request quotas.
 This lets teams leverage existing contracts and credits.

-Load Balancing Configuration (Optional)
+Virtual Model Configuration (Optional)